ayls/bicep-tutorial/modules-example/README.md

 # Targeting a group

-This example assumes you have already created my-test-bicep and my-test-bicep2 resource groups and alesstorage003 storage account.
+This example assumes you have already created my-test-bicep and my-test-bicep2 resource groups and alesstorage003 (in my-test-bicep group) storage account.

 ```
 az deployment group create -f ./main-group.bicep -g my-test-bicep2